rakmok/SeniorDesignCapstone/Notebooks/kathryn/ReadMe.md

 Date:         _4/21/2025_
 Objectives:   The goal of this meeting was to get ready for the Mock Demo and to present to our TA.
 Record:       During this meeting, we presented our current project to our TA for the Mock Demo and answered any questions that she had for us.

+## Meeting #33
+Date:         _4/24/2025_
+Objectives:   At this meeting we were working on debugging our motor board and crimping wires for the PDS board.
+Record:       During this meeting, we successfully got our new motor board to work.
+The main driver chip had been soldered incorrectly.
+After reflowing, the board worked as expected.

+## Meeting #34
+Date:         _4/26/2025_
+Objectives:   The goal of this meeting was to meet with Aishee and prepare for the Final Demo on Tuesday.
+Record:       During this meeting, we added pull up resistors to the SCK and SDA test points on the new PDS board.
+We compiled code, debugged ADC for the load cells, and tested our final project.